utlibraries/histmap-autogeoref-tools/README.md

 If citing the software contained in this repository, please use the following citation format:

 Shensky, M., Strickland, K., Marden, A., Dubbe, H. 2024.
 Histmap-AutoGeoRef-Tools.
 GitHub.
-[Access data]. https://github.com/utlibraries/histmap-autogeoref-tools.
+[Access date]. https://github.com/utlibraries/histmap-autogeoref-tools.